kevin-labtani/react-native-workshop/To do list/Part3.md

     })
   }
 ```
 This function gets new todo(text) and updates useState with the ToDoList.
-It returns a new array with all previous todos with the new item as well.
+It returns a new array with all previous todos and the new item as well.
 For a new todo you need to set text prop that is equal to text parametre and the key prop.
 The key should be unique, so for this example, we will use ``` Math.random() ```, but it's not a good practice, so we will change it later.

 Now pass ``` submitHundler ``` as a prop in ``` <AddToDo  /> ``` component to call it from the button of addToDo.js.
 ```js
 <AddToDo submitHandler={submitHandler}/>
 ```

-At final thing - in the addToDo.js pass ``` {submitHandler} ``` as a prop for the function AddToDo.
+And the final thing - in the addToDo.js pass ``` {submitHandler} ``` as a prop for the function AddToDo.

 ### 3.4